cnai-lab/qlatent/README.md

                               },
                       )
   ```
-12. Create a MLM pipeline (in this example we will use "distilbert/distilbert-base-uncased" as our MLM model):
+12. Create a MLM pipeline (in this example we used "distilbert/distilbert-base-uncased" as our MLM model):
   ```
   device = 0 if torch.cuda.is_available() else -1